ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

               required: True
           notes:
             - if read in variable context, the file can be interpreted as YAML if the content is valid to the parser.
-            - this lookup does not understand 'globing', use the fileglob lookup instead.
+            - this lookup does not understand 'globing' - use the fileglob lookup instead.
   """
   from ansible.errors import AnsibleError, AnsibleParserError from ansible.plugins.lookup import LookupBase